Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Uses: Ornamental, xeric garden, barrier plant, culinary.

 The flowers are cooked in a variety of ways using recipes found on the internet.
-In some Mexican villages the flowers are a popular delicacy and, as with the flowers of several common species of yucca, are consumed every year.
+In some Latin American villages, the flowers are a popular delicacy and, as with the flowers of several common species of yucca, are consumed every year.

 The fruit can be roasted, the seeds removed, and the sweet pulp pounded into flat cakes and then sun dried.
 The sweet roasted fruit can also be pureed and made into a dish similar to applesauce.
 The seeds can be roasted and ground, then boiled.